-SMC is a highly effective intervention to prevent malaria in those most vulnerable to the disease’s effects.
-It involves administering up to four monthly doses of antimalarial drugs to children aged 3-59 months during peak malaria transmission season.
+Seasonal malaria chemoprevention (SMC) is a highly effective intervention to prevent malaria in those most vulnerable to the disease's effects.
+It involves administering monthly doses of antimalarial drugs to children aged 3-59 months during peak malaria transmission season.

 Malaria Consortium is a leading implementer of SMC.
 Our SMC programme in Burkina Faso, Chad, Mozambique, Nigeria, Togo and Uganda is top rated by GiveWell for its cost-effectiveness.